go-rel/rel/docs/crud.md

 ## Update

-Similar to create, updating a record in rel can also be done using struct, map or set function.
+Similar to create, updating a record in REL can also be done using struct, map or set function.
 Updating using struct will also update `updated_at` field if any.

 > An update using struct will cause all fields to be saved to database, regardless of whether it's been updated or not.
 Use `rel.Map`, `rel.Set` or `rel.Structset` to update only specified fields.